frederic-perez/AmE-dictionary/data/idioms.md

 __bread__ _slang_ Money.
 __break (one’s) heart__
 __break a leg__ _interj_ :four: Good luck!
 (A special theatrical way of wishing a performer good luck.
 Saying “good luck” is considered by actors to be a jinx.) _“Break a leg!” shouted the stage manager to the heroine.
 Let’s all go and do our best.
 Break a leg!_
-__break a sweat__ :dart::four: To put forth a large amount of energy or effort into or toward a task.
+__break a sweat__ :dart::five: To put forth a large amount of energy or effort into or toward a task.
 (Likened to perspiring due to strenuous physical activity.)
 Usually used in negative constructions to indicate the opposite.
 Use a lot of physical effort: _He hardly needed to break sweat to reach the final._ _That test was so easy, I aced it without even breaking a sweat._
 __break bread__ To eat. _We should break bread before the meal gets cold._
 __break character__ :two: To fail to act as a certain character; to be or act out of character.
 __break cover__ To suddenly and quickly emerge from a place of hiding or protection.